-The DSL or a member of the DST will always be available to discuss safeguarding concerns, either via MyConcern or in person during term time school hours.
-During out of hours/out of term activities, the DSL may be contacted via MyConcern or via the School Office on 01442 256143.
+The DSL or a member of the DST will always be available to discuss safeguarding concerns, either via RecordMy or in person during term time school hours.
+During out of hours/out of term activities, the DSL may be contacted via RecordMy or via the School Office on 01442 256143.
 At all times The DSL maintains an overview and may also be contacted via mobile phone, please see contact details on page 4 of this document.

 The DSL or a member of the DST will liaise with HSCP and work with other agencies in line with WT.
 NPCC - When to call the police: guidance for schools and colleges can assist the DSL or a member of the DST to understand when they should consider calling the Police and what to expect when they do.
 If the School has questions about any police investigation, it will ask the police.
-The DSL or DDSL will also be responsible for liaising with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health.
+Samantha Taylor, DSL and Senior Mental Health Lead, will be responsible when safeguarding concerns are linked to mental health.
 The DSL and DST should be confident as to what local specialist support is available to support all children involved in sexual violence and sexual harassment and be confident as to how to access this support when required.